abalashov/eamt2026-eval-tutorial/README.md

 for Everyone* to be presented at EAMT 2026.
-Everything you need to follow along — and to keep practicing afterward — is here: the slide deck, four pre-aligned evaluation sets in different language pairs, worked examples in Excel and Python, a reading list, and short scripts you can adapt for your own projects.
+Everything you need to follow along — and to keep practicing afterward — is here: the slide deck, four pre-aligned evaluation sets in different language pairs, worked examples in Excel and Python, a reading list, and templates you can adapt for your own projects.

 The tutorial is aimed at practicing translators and small language-service providers.
 No programming experience is assumed; familiarity with Excel and a